hive-engine/nitrous/src/app/help/en/faq.md

             *   should get some NOBEL token and stake them.
 This gives her higher weighted voting power.
             *   With her upvotes she gives posts with hashtag #nobel a value, that is appreciated by the Scotbot.
         *   The Scotbot
-            *   This bot has a lot of NOBEL token in his backpack (total amount of NOBEL in the system is one billion).
+            *   This bot has a lot of NOBEL token in his backpack.
             *   The bot checks each post on the STEEM blockchain, that is tagged with #nobel.
             *   The bot gives the author and the curators a small amount of NOBEL, depending on the number and power of upvotes.
         *   The needy people